Introduction

 Joining Trees

 Generally, all animations in Buoyant are interruptible.
-In the same way you can animate rendering between two trees, you can also join two trees to form a new one.
-This allows you to continuously merge and generate new trees to create a smooth animated render loop.
+In the same way you can animate rendering between two trees, two trees can be joined at a moment in time to form a new one.
+This allows continuously merging and generating new trees to drive smooth compound animations.

 Render tree types conform to AnimatedJoin, which allows you to create a joined tree